rjmfernandes/MicroTimestampConverter/README.md

 But we leverage the string target type (with a format value we can use here but not applicable for SimpleDateFormat used in old standard TimestampConverter) and a trigger on database side to workaround the issue.

+**Keep in mind that the new improvements on Sink Connector `timestamp.precision.mode` and `timestamp.fields.list` should remove the need for this workaround.**

 ### No Custom SMT just DB Trigger Workaround

 Create a new table in posgres: